McArthur River zinc mine: Uncontrolled toxic fire

 A waste dump at the mine has been burning since 2013.
 Pyrite iron sulphide stacked in the dump overheated and ignited.
 The rock was misclassified in its Environmental Impact Statement as 12 per cent reactive potentially acid-forming rock and the rest non-acid-forming.
 Workers were allegedly told to cover up details of the extent of the fire and now claim to be suffering from respiratory conditions as a result of breathing toxic smoke from the fire.

 After claiming the fire had been brought under control, photos of smoke coming from the mine emerged again in March 2015, sparking an investigation by the Environment Protection Authority.
 Sightings of smoke again in July 2016, turned out to be dust from the dump, causing the immediate closure of the site and an investigation into why dust mitigation measures were not being complied with.

 Rehabilitation

 Rehabilitation of the site is estimated to cost up to $1 billion.
 In 2015, the Northern Territory Government threatened to close McArthur River Mine unless it improved its environmental practices and agreed to increase the size of the financial bond for the site's final remediation.
 Local Indigenous people and environmental groups continue to call for the mine's immediate closure and rehabilitation of the site.

+Cyclone

+The mine closed temporarily in March 2024 after flooding due to record levels of rain, reaching 274 millimetres in just 24 hours due to Tropical Cyclone Megan.
+Traditional owners then raised concerns over resulting erosion to acidic waste rock piles, however Glencore stated that the "stability and integrity of the dump had not been impacted".